3D Lamb Cake For Easter is a vanilla cake with buttercream frosting and coconut flakes.

 Add coconut flakes for his fur and small jelly beans for the eyes and nose.

-Add green colored shredded coconut for grass and extra jelly beans for color.
+For a festive presentation, add green colored shredded coconut for grass and extra jelly beans for color.

 This 3D Lamb Cake for Easter is the perfect addition to your holiday table.